The algebra of observables in noncommutative deformation theory: Introduction

 Let $k$ be a field, let $A$ be a finite dimensional associative algebra over $k$, and let $\fm M = \{ M_1, \dots, M_r \}$ be the family of simple right $A$-modules, up to isomorphism.
 We consider the algebra homomorphism

 given by right multiplication of $A$ on the family $\fm M$.
-By the extended version of the classical Burnside Theorem, $\rho$ is surjective when $k$ is algebraically closed.
-In fact, Artin-Wedderburn theory gives a version of the theorem that holds over any field:
+By the extended version of the classical Burnside Theorem, $\rho$ is surjective when $k$ is algebraically closed, and if $A$ is semisimple, then it is an isomorphism.
+We remark that Artin-Wedderburn theory gives a version of the theorem that holds over any field: